Generic Name: sapropterin (SAP roe TER in)

 Sapropterin is usually given once daily.
 Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Your doctor may occasionally change your dose to make sure you get the best results.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

 You may swallow the tablet whole or dissolve it in 4 to 8 ounces of water or apple juice.

 It will take a few minutes for the tablet to dissolve, and you may see small pieces in the liquid.
 These pieces are safe for you to swallow.

 Stir the mixture and then drink all of it within 15 minutes after the tablet dissolves.

 To get the entire dose, add a little more water to the same glass, swirl gently and drink right away.

 You may also crush the tablet and mix it with a small amount of soft food such as pudding or applesauce.